Myrella-Goms/Myrella-Goms/README.md

-## Hi there, I'm Myrella!
+<h1>Hi there, I'm Myrella! </h1>

-My name is Myrella, I live in Paulista, Pernambuco.
+<p>My name is Myrella, I live in Recife, Pernambuco.
 I'm a agronomist engineer and Data Science Studant from Uninter.
-My main hard skills at the moment are Power Bi, SQL, Excel and a little bit of Python!
+My main hard skills at the moment are Power Bi, SQL, Excel and a little bit of Python!</p>

 ## My Stacks
 <div align="center">